bcli4d/readthedocs/docs/source/sections/webapp/OHIFViewer.rst

   To remove a rectangle, drag the rectangle or one of its control points outside of the extent of the instance.
 Note that if you have "zoomed in" on an instance, its extent may be much larger than the (sub)viewport in which it is displayed.
 This can make it difficult to drag the rectangle outside of the extent of the instance.
 In this case it may be necessary to "zoom out" in order to be able to drag the rectangle outside of the extent of the instance.

   An rectangular ROI is only visible on the instance on which it was made.
-There is currently no support for saving rectangular ROIs.
+There is currently no support for saving rectangular ROIs other than by downloading a snapshot of the (sub)viewport (see **Download** below).

 .. |rectangle| image:: OHIFRectangle.png
 * The **Download** button |down| pops up a control panel through which the currently selected (sub)viewport can be downloaded to the local host.
 The file name of the resulting files, file type (png or jpeg), and size in pixels can be specified through the control panel, as well as whether to show annotations.